Thu Dec 12 2019

 About this measure

-Hospitals fully meet standards with a reported rate of early elective deliveries of 5% or less.
+Hospitals fully meet standards with a reported rate of early elective deliveries of 5 percent or less.

 Scores are reported as:

 1 = Willing to Report

 4 = Fully Meets Standards